MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### To move a rule to a new position using drag-and-drop:

-1. Navigate to the **Rules** management page.
+1. Select the rule you want to move, and then drag it to its new position.
-1. Select the rule you want to move, drag it to its new position, and then click **Save order.**
+1. Repeat Step 1 to move as many rules as you want, and then click  **Save order.**

     To cancel your changes, click **Cancel re-ordering**.

 #### To move a rule to a new position using a keyboard: